School Improvement Grants (84.377)

 Length and Time Phasing of Assistance

-Title I School Improvement funds are available for obligation by local educational agencies for a maximum of 27 months after funds become available on July 1.
+Title I School Improvement funds are available for obligation by State and local educational agencies for 27 months after funds become available on July 1.
 Funds become available to the Department on July 1, and will be allocated to States on or after that date.
-They remain available for obligation by LEA under the initial period of availability for 15 months.
+They remain available for obligation by LEAs under the initial period of availability for 15 months.
 Under section 421(b) of the General Education Provisions Act, any funds that remain unobligated may be carried over for obligation for an additional 12 months.
 See the following for information on how assistance is awarded/released: Electronic transfer.

 Financial Information